 The script avoids a familiar coming-out drama and melodramatic dialogue.
 With sharp close-ups, it focuses instead on unspoken desires.
 Gheorge’s sensitivity eventually rubs off on Johnny, whose hardened edges are softened as the two gracelessly fall in love.
 It’s an awkward yet earnest romance between an emotionally stunted young man and a sensitive soul.

 Performances here are great all-around that you root for the two lads.
-Josh O’ Connor is a gawky Brit that makes him an easy fit for a bumpkin, which makes for a good contrast with Alec Secareanu and his bedroom eyes.
+Josh O’ Connor is a gawky Brit that makes him an easy fit for a bumpkin.
+This makes for a good contrast with Alec Secareanu and his bedroom eyes.
 Gemma Jones and Ian Hart keep the story grounded.

-Still, it’s an earnest look at being gay in an isolated community with ingrained norms of masculinity.
-In its own way, God’s Own Country is a poignant captivating movie about hope, love, change, and the courage to make all this happen in the face of a hard uncertain life.
+God’s Own Country is an earnest look at being gay in an isolated community with ingrained norms of masculinity.
+It’s a poignant captivating movie about hope, love, change, and the courage to make all this happen in the face of a hard uncertain life.

 God's Own Country

-God's Own Country is a sensual captivating gay drama thanks to naturalistic storytelling and great performances.
+God's Own Country is a moving gay drama thanks to naturalistic storytelling and great performances.